Dispatch Mode

 • Scroll in any direction

-• List open windows
+• List and switch between open windows

 Modes